 Compiling shaders – Why are there so many?

-If you’re using materials which rely on switches (namely static and quality switches – switch parameters are different as they’re compiled at runtime), the number of shader permutations for the base material is doubled for each possible variation.
+If you’re using Materials which rely on Switches (namely Static and Quality Switches, as Switch Parameters are compiled at runtime), the number of shader permutations for the base Material is doubled for every possible variation.

 Now that we know what we’re up against, let’s have a look at ways to reduce how much time the engine will need to spend in shader compilation.

-All new materials are created with a particular setting called ‘Automatically Set Usage in Editor’ set to true.
-This is a good thing.
-It means that the engine will only create shader permutations that you need.
-For example, if your material doesn’t need to be used with spline meshes it won’t create shader permutations to support that feature.
+All new Materials are created with a particular setting called ‘Automatically Set Usage in Editor’ set to true.
+This is a good thing as it means that the engine will only create shader permutations that you need.
+For example, if your Material doesn’t need to be used with spline meshes it won’t create shader permutations to support that feature.

-If you’ve got some particularly expensive materials, especially master materials with a lot of permutations on their own, it’s worth having a quick look over your material’s usage settings and making sure you’ve only enabled the features you need.
+If you’ve got some particularly expensive Materials, especially master Materials with a lot of permutations on their own, it’s worth having a quick look over their your usage settings and making sure you’ve only enabled the features you need.
 This is particularly relevant if you’ve been prototyping, and throwing a lot of features at the wall to see what sticks.